 - 1. Always enter and exit the parking lot slowly. - 2.
 Never leave your car running when you are not in it. - 3.
 Do not block the drive way as fire regulations require entrance for emergency vehicles at all times. - 4.
 Please watch for children and parents behind cars. - 5.
 Always hold your child's hand and do not permit them to run around the parking lot or any areas not fenced in. - 6.
 Never leave a child unattended in the car.
-If you need assistance when picking up or dropping off we will be happy to help. - 7.
+If you need assistance when picking up we will be happy to help. - 7.
 Do not park in the striped white lines. - 8.
-Children are not permitted to play or run around in the parking lot.
+Children are not permitted to play or run around in the parking lot. - 9.
+When parking at the Fairfield location please be sure to follow the one way lines.